OPS-E2E-PPE/VBA-Docs/api/Publisher.Page.Shapes.md

 ---
-title: Page.Shapes Property (Publisher)
+title: Page.Shapes property (Publisher)
 keywords: vbapb10.chm393219
 f1_keywords:
 - vbapb10.chm393219
-ms.prod: publisher
 api_name:
 - Publisher.Page.Shapes
 ms.assetid: 4e48d4cf-d7b6-9099-ddee-46a79e7eb7bf
-ms.date: 06/08/2017
+ms.date: 06/11/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Page.Shapes Property (Publisher)
+# Page.Shapes property (Publisher)

 Returns a **[Shapes](Publisher.Shapes.md)** collection that represents all the **Shape** objects in the specified publication.
 This collection can contain drawings, shapes, pictures, OLE objects, ActiveX controls, text objects, and callouts.

 ## Syntax

- _expression_. **Shapes**
+_expression_.**Shapes**

- _expression_ A variable that represents a  **Page** object.
+_expression_ A variable that represents a **[Page](Publisher.Page.md)** object.

 ## Remarks

-For information about returning a single member of a collection, see  **Returning an Object from a Collection**.
+For information about returning a single member of a collection, see [Returning an object from a collection](../publisher/concepts/returning-an-object-from-a-collection-publisher.md).

 ## Example

 This example adds a rectangle to the first page in the active publication.

 ```vb
 Sub AddNewRectangle()